aadityab7/quick-minds/cloud setup tutorial.md

 # To initialize database from cloud shell:

+1. Create a Cloud SQL instance with PostgreSQL and in that create a database `quickminds`
-1. `gcloud sql connect quickminds --user=postgres`
+2. `gcloud sql connect quickminds --user=postgres`
-2. Enter DB_PASSWORD
+3. Enter DB_PASSWORD
-3. `/c quickminds`
+4. `/c quickminds`
-4. Enter DB_PASSWORD
+5. Enter DB_PASSWORD
-5. copy and paste all the drop commands
+6. copy and paste all the drop table commands
-6. copy and paste all the create commands
+7. copy and paste all the create table commands

 # To deploy the latest version of app from local environment to cloud